Nonparametric Multiple Change Point Detection for Non-Stationary Times Series: Simulation

 \section{Simulation}

-In this section we show the finite sample properties of our method and compare it with AutoPARM, Wild Binary Segmentation (WBS), Binary Segmentation (BS), and NMCD under several cases.WBS and BS are in Korkas and Fryzlewicz (2017).
-AutoPARM (Davis et al. 2006) divided non-stationary time series into several different autoregressive processes by Minimal Description Length.
-In Korkas and Fryzlewicz (2017), Locally Stationary Wavelets was applied to estimate the second-order structure, then Wild Binary Segmentation or Binary Segmentation, was imposed to divide the time series into several segments based on CUSUM statistics.
-NMCD (Zou {\sl et al.} 2014) detected the change of probability distribution functions for a sequence of independent random variables based on a nonparametric maximum likelihood approach.
+In this section we show the finite sample properties of our method and compare it with AutoPARM, Wild Binary Segmentation (WBS), Binary Segmentation (BS), MuBred, and NMCD under several cases.

-Following the measure of two sets in Zou et al. (2014), we calculate the distance between two sets $G$ and $\hat{G}$, which are the true change point set and the estimated set respectively, by
+Following Zou \textsl{et al}.
+(2014), we calculate the distance between two sets $G$ and $\hat{G}$, which are the true change point set and the estimated set, respectively, by

-The first measurement shows if there is an estimator close enough to every true change point, while the second measurement reveals whether some estimators are far away from true change points.
+The first measurement shows if there is an estimator close enough to a true change point, while the second measurement reveals the distance between estimates and true change points.
 When $K$ is known, both measures should give good performances in the sense that $\varrho(\hat{G}||G)$ and $\varrho(G||\hat{G})$ are small.
-For all the tables, $\varrho(\hat{G}||G)$ and $\varrho(G||\hat{G})$ are shown outside the parentheses while $\varrho(\hat{G}||G)/N$ and $\varrho(G||\hat{G})/N$ are shown inside the parentheses, which can measure the estimation accuracy of $\hat{\kappa}$.
+For all the tables, $\varrho(\hat{G}||G)$ and $\varrho(G||\hat{G})$ are shown outside the parentheses while $\varrho(\hat{G}||G)/N$ and $\varrho(G||\hat{G})/N$ are shown inside, which can measure the estimation accuracy of $\hat{\kappa}$.
 In the following subsections, $\xi_t\overset{\mathrm{i.i.d}}{\sim} N(0,1)$, if it is not mentioned.
-As mentioned earlier, to guarantee the estimation accuracy of spectral density function, we should set the minimal length of a segment, which is denoted by $ml$.
+To guarantee the estimation accuracy of spectral density function, we should set the minimal length of a segment, which is denoted by $ml$.
 In this simulation, we set $ml=350$ if it is not mentioned.
-By setting $ml$, we also assume that the distance of two adjacent change points will not be closer than $ml$, so we set $K_{\mathrm{max}}=6$ for each case.
+By setting $ml$, we also assume that the distance of two adjacent change points will not be smaller than $ml$, so we set $K_{\mathrm{max}}=6$ for each case.
 If $K$ should be estimated, we report the percentage when $K$ is accurately detected.
 All simulations are obtained with 1000 replications.
-Following the examples in Davis {\sl et al.} (2006) (Case 1), we generate the non-stationary time series from the following.
-Autoregressive Processes (Case 1): \begin{itemize} \item[1] $X_t-0.9X_{t-1}=\xi_t$, $1\leq t\leq 1024$, \item[2] $X_t-1.69X_{t-1}+0.81X_{t-2}=\xi_t$, $1025\leq t\leq 1536$, \item[3] $X_t-1.32X_{t-1}+0.81X_{t-2}=\xi_t$, $1537\leq t\leq 2048$. \end{itemize} and their normalized spectral density functions are shown in Figure \ref{Davis}.